AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-hub/README.md

 - An IoT Hub
 - A Key Vault

 An Axis camera has an internal MQTT client that will connect to the IoT Hub in Azure.
-The camera authenticates to the IoT Hub using an X.509 certificate.
+The camera authenticates to the IoT Hub using a X.509 certificate.

 ## Prerequisites